lestrrat-go/helium/README.md

 Help in forms for PRs is better, but if you insiste, Amazon gift cards to lestrrat at gmail is appreciated ;)

+To get started, see notes on test structure below.
+Grab some files from libxml2, and see if things work.
+If it doesn't work, fix it! :)

+# Test structure

+As of this writing, `dump_test.go` and `sax_test.go` both look for the presence of XML files under test directory, and parse+dumps appropriate output after seeing that there's a corresponding `*.dump` or `*.sax2` files.

+For SAX tests, do note that letter casing and such are different from that of libxml2.

 # What's with the naming?

 I thought it sounded cool.
 Not set in stone, so we may change it later.